lammps/lammps/doc/src/dump.rst

 As explained below, the *atom/mpiio*, *cfg/mpiio*, *custom/mpiio*, and
-*xyz/mpiio* styles are identical in command syntax and in the format of the dump files they create, to the corresponding styles without "mpiio", except the single dump file they produce is written in parallel via the MPI-IO library.
-For the remainder of this page, you should thus consider the *atom* and *atom/mpiio* styles (etc) to be inter-changeable.
+*xyz/mpiio* styles are identical in command syntax and in the format of the dump files they create, to the corresponding styles without "mpiio," except the single dump file they produce is written in parallel via the MPI-IO library.
+For the remainder of this page, you should thus consider the *atom* and *atom/mpiio* styles (etc.) to be inter-changeable.
 The one exception is how the filename is specified for the MPI-IO styles, as explained below.